RMS: Ally or Enemy of the Revenue Manager?

 Context

-Four Types of Business Situations
+Four Types of Situations in Companies

 We can identify four types of situations that companies may face in relation to revenue management and RMS technology:

-1. No Revenue Management or RMS:
+1. Without Revenue Management or RMS:

 • Common in small hotels or very small chains.